National Airway Project

 The National Audit Project 4 (NAP4) is an ambitious project being conducted jointly by the Royal College of Anaesthetists (RCoA) and the Difficult Airway Society (DAS).
 There was wide consultation before embarking on this project which has gained support from the Association of Anaesthetists of Great Britain and Ireland (AAGBI), the Association of Paediatric Anaesthetists (APA), the Association for Perioperative Practice (AfPP), the College of Emergency Medicine (CEM), the College of Operating Department Practitioners (CODP), the Intensive Care Society (ICS), the Intensive Care National Audit and Research Centre ICNARC), the National Patient Safety Agency (NPSA), the Obstetric Anaesthetists Association (OAA) and the Paediatric Intensive Care Network (PICANet).

 This project closely follows the model used for the successful NAP3 audit of central neuraxial blockade.
-NAP4 will start on 1st of September 2008 and run for one year.
+NAP4 started on the 1st of September 2008 and ran for one year.
 It will determine the incidence of major complications of airway management in the UK.
-To achieve this objective it will be necessary to undertake a snapshot of current airway management practice, providing the denominator and a year-long data collection of major complications to provide a numerator.
+To achieve this objective it was necessary to undertake a snapshot or census of current airway management practice, to provide the denominator and a year-long data collection of major complications to provide a numerator.

-The snapshot will enable annual usage to be calculated for the number of; intubations, facemask anaesthetics and supraglottic airways.
-This should take place in September/October 2008.
-The exact timing in each hospital will be determined by the Local Reporter.
-The snapshot should provide an interesting and valuable insight into current airway management practice.
+This enabled annual usage to be calculated for the number of; intubations, facemask anaesthetics and supraglottic airways.
+It took place in September/October 2008 or September 2009.
+The exact timing in each hospital was be determined by the Local Reporter.
+The snapshot provides an interesting and valuable insight into current airway management practice.

 Prospective data collection of airway management complications over one year

-Data will be collected on all patients in whom airway management problems result in:
+Data were collected on all patients in whom airway management problems result in:

-Airway problems with these endpoints are likely to be:
+Airway problems with these endpoints were likely to be:

-Data will be used to calculate the incidence of major airway complications in UK anaesthetic practice and to look for problem areas.
-Events occurring in the emergency room and ITU should also be submitted but they will not be used to calculate the incidence of these complications in the practice of anaesthesia.
-Analysis of cases will be educational and used to promote cross specialty learning.
+Data are currently being used to calculate the incidence of major airway complications in UK anaesthetic practice and to look for problem areas.
+Events occurring in the emergency room and ITU were also submitted but not used in the calculations of incidence of these complications in the practice of anaesthesia.
+Analysis of cases should be educational and could used to promote cross specialty learning.

 NAP4 airway event notification and data submission

-In order to ensure complete confidentiality data collection on airway management complications will be a two part process; 1 Notification and 2 Data submission.
+In order to ensure complete confidentiality data collection on airway management complications was split into two separate halves; 1 Notification and 2 Data submission.

 Notification

-It will be possible for anyone to notify or inform the RCoA of a case fitting the inclusion criteria shown above.
-Notification should be by email to tcook@rcoa.ac.uk .
-The only information required will be the date and time of the event and the hospital name.
-The identity of the person informing the RCoA will also be required in order to prevent malicious reporting.
-The identity of the patient must not be sent and the identity of the anaesthetist is unnecessary and unwanted.
+It was possible for anyone to notify or inform the RCoA of a case fitting the inclusion criteria by email, telephone or by post.
+The only information required was the date and time of the event and the hospital name.
+The identity of the person informing the RCoA was also required in order to prevent malicious reporting.
+The identity of the patient or anaesthetist was not required and was unwanted.

 Local Reporters

-Local Reporters may be unaware that an event has occurred in their hospital but when supplied with information on the date and time of an event the Local Reporter will locate the clinicians involved.
-The Local Reporter will support these clinicians and aid the data collection process.
-It will be possible for the Local Reporter to submit information on behalf of another anaesthetist if that person is unable or unwilling to do so.
-In addition the Local Reporter will coordinate the snapshot of activity.
+Local Reporters may have been unaware that an event had occurred in their hospital but when supplied with information on the date and time of an event the Local Reporter was able to locate the clinicians involved.
+The Local Reporter supported these clinicians and aided the data collection process.
+It was be possible for the Local Reporter to submit information on behalf of another anaesthetist if that person was unable or unwilling to do so.
+In addition the Local Reporters coordinated the Census of activity.

 On-line data submission